yaohui-wu/6-0001/README.md

 # Massachusetts Institute of Technology
-## 6.0001 Introduction To Computer Science And Programming In Python
+## 6.001 Introduction to Computer Science and Programming Using Python